-A trust is a financial entity, legally separated from your estate, that is established in order to protect, grow, and distribute the assets you have accumulated.
-Your trust holds the assets — like your home, life insurance, investment accounts — and distributes them according to your wishes when you die.
+A trust agreement is a financial entity, legally separated from your estate, that is established in order to protect, grow, and distribute the assets you have accumulated.
+Your trust can hold assets — like your home, life insurance, investment accounts — and distribute them according to your wishes when you die.

 Doesn’t a will cover all this?

 In short, no. A will and a trust serve two distinctly different purposes.
 While everyone really should have a will, not everyone needs a trust.
 However, many people could find both beneficial.

 A will takes effect after you die and includes indications on who should be the guardian of your children, details of your assets, funeral arrangement preferences, and designations for items that are your property only.
 Additionally, a will always passes through probate, which means a court will ensure it’s valid and will oversee the administration.